 We recorded seismic signals from snow avalanches using Distributed Acoustic Sensing (DAS) along a mountain road.
-The avalanche signals varied significantly, depending primarily on the size of the avalanche and whether it reached the cones or the road.
 The highest amplitude signals, present over the full recordable frequency range between 0 and 250 Hz, were observed on fiber stretches adjacent to the cones and the steep terrain incline leading up to the road.
 We believe that this could result from the snow mass colliding with the mentioned features, producing high amplitude surface waves.
-We also detected pre-impact signals using the Power Spectral Density Spectrumspectrogram.
+We also detected pre-impact signals using the spectrogram.
 Those lie in the frequency range from 20 - 50 Hz, likely caused by the approaching avalanche (Figures 5 and 6).

-For the natural avalanche on February 2, February 2024 17:21 (UTC), several short signals were observed at different parts of the cable as described in Figure 2 (encircled in blue).
+For the natural avalanche on 2 February 2024 17:21 (UTC), several short signals were observed at different parts of the cable as described in Figure 2 (encircled in blue).
 Since three of those events are detected in the section of the avalanche gallery with no obvious obstacles present, we associate them with several small parts of the slide coming to an abrupt stop.
 This would fit to the findings of Suriñach et al. (2000) who reported short duration signals at the end of the avalanche signal trains, commonly referred to as the stopping phase.
 They recorded artificially triggered snow avalanches using 3 - C geophones 1 - 3 km away from the avalanche path.
 Similar signals were detected and analyzed in more detail by Suriñach et al. (2020), using geophones placed along the avalanche path.
 In one case of their recorded events, a wet snow avalanche stopped before reaching the geophone, presenting a scenario similar to the one observed in this study.
 The sudden stop of the snow mass produced a spike in the seismic signal over the full frequency range of 1 - 40 Hz.
-Based on these findings, we are confident that think the same explanation is also could also be valid for the aforementioned signals observed by our DAS system.
+Based on these findings, we think the same explanation could also be valid for the aforementioned signals observed by our DAS system.